OpenNebula/docs/source/vmware_cluster_deployment/vmware_node_deployment/vcenter_driver.rst

 Import images with Sunstone
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Images can also be imported from Sunstone.
 Click on Images under the Storage menu entry and click on the Import button.
-In the new window, choose a OpenNebula host representing the vCenter cluster containing the datastore where the image belongs and click on **Get Images**.
+In the new window, choose an OpenNebula Host representing the vCenter cluster that contains the datastore where the image belongs and then click on **Get Images**.

 OpenNebula will search for VMDK and ISO files that haven't been imported yet.